elkromer/markdown/DOCKER.md

 ### Working with Networks

-You can't assume from minute to minute the ip addresses of the containers on Docker's private network to stay the same as containers are created and destroted.
+You can't assume from minute to minute the ip addresses of the containers on Docker's private network to stay the same as containers are created and destroyed.
 That is why automatic DNS name resolution is a big deal.
 Virtual networks can be created like this:

 ```
 docker network create my_app_net